ualib/agda-algebras/appendix_c.rst

 .. include:: _static/math_macros.rst

-.. _appendix-b:
+.. _appendix-c:

 =======================
-Appendix B: Lean Basics
+Appendix C: Lean Basics
 =======================

 In this appendix we describe various features and aspects of Lean_ that we have made use of in the lean-ualib_.